taoqiu/SimdCEP/README.md

 The last line is the relative address for saving detailed matching results.

 Explanation:
-This version is a C++ code based on the Linux system, used to implement the complex event matching function based on 512-bit SIMD functions, and is built using the CMake system.
+This version is a C++ code based on the Linux system, used to implement the complex event matching function based on 512-bit SIMD functions, and is built using the CMake.

 Operating environment requirements:
 1.It needs to be run in a Linux environment.